Cloud-CV/EvalAI/docs/source/host_challenge.md

 ### Step 1: Setup challenge configuration

 We have created a sample challenge configuration that we recommend you to use to get started.
-Fork and clone [EvalAI-Starters] repository to start.
+Use [EvalAI-Starters](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) repository as template to start.

 ### Step 2: Edit challenge configuration